 Some ancient cave art also features mushrooms, which some say is a sign of early hallucinogenic mushroom use.
 The Selva Pascuala cave has 6,000-year-old paintings of a row of mushrooms.
 Brian Akers and Gaston Guzman believe the mushrooms are Psilocybe hispanica, a species of hallucinogenic mushroom native to the area.
 Different cave art has been discovered showing feminine figures with mushroom heads – the mushrooms are spotted which means they are probably Amanita muscaria, those red mushrooms with white spots, known to have psychedelic properties.
 A rock face in Tassili, Algeria dating to 5,000 years ago shows something even weirder.
 On the track face is some sort of shaman with the head of a bee and his body covered in mushrooms and grid-like patterns.
-The most obvious explanation is that this painting came from an altered state of consciousness.
+The most obvious explanation, to some, is that this painting came from an altered state of consciousness.

 Cave of El Castillo

 Geometric patterns in Native American cave art

 “The Sorcerer” (the re-drawn version by Henri Breuil)

 A shaman lying in a trance state in San Bushman cave art

 ‘Aliens’ and ‘UFOs’ in ancient cave art